-Figure 5 shows the screenshot of the stochastic simulation of a genetic AND gate taken randomly after ~2150 time units has lapsed.
-This figure signifies that unlike SBML events, which are predefined in the SBML file, user can interact with the model and change the concentration of input specie to any level and at any instant of time.
+Figure 5 shows the screenshot of the stochastic simulation of a genetic AND gate taken randomly after ~3050 time units has lapsed.
+This figure shows that unlike SBML events, which are predefined in the SBML file, user can interact with the model and change the concentration of input specie to any level and at any instant of time.
 In case if the concentration of input specie are required to be triggered to any specific level instantly, the numeric displays located beneath the control knobs can be used.
 As same as the user interact with the model by varying the input concentration using control knobs, the parameters can also be varied and their effects can be observed graphically during runtime.

-When a STOP button (located besides the run button at the top left corner) is pressed, screenshot of a graphical window is captured and saved inside Sim_Results folder located in the default application directory.
+located besides the run button at the top left When a STOP button ( corner) is pressed, screenshot of a graphical window is captured and saved inside Sim Results folder located in the default application directory.